hashgraph/hedera-local-node/docs/ubuntu-setup.md

 ---

-This is guide shows example steps for setting up Ubuntu and running Hedera Local Node on it.
-They are assuming clean install of Ubuntu 22.04.
+This guide shows example steps for setting up Ubuntu and running Hedera Local Node on it.
+We are assuming clean install of Ubuntu 22.04.

 ## Getting Started